joshbegley/nyt-latest/previous.md

 `A Mellon heir transferred the adjacent Connecticut properties, covering about 300 acres, at no cost to Children’s Health Defense last year.`\
 https://www.nytimes.com/2026/06/02/business/economy/mellon-kennedy-childrens-health-defense.html

-**California Election Live Updates: Race to Succeed Newsom as Governor Highlights Primary Battles**\
+**California Election Live Updates: Primary Battles Could Set Direction for California and Congress**\
-`Tuesday’s nonpartisan primaries will determine candidates for November.
-A former Biden cabinet secretary, a onetime Fox News host and a billionaire are vying to replace the term-limited governor, Gavin Newsom.`\
+`Tuesday’s nonpartisan primaries will determine which candidates make the fall ballot in consequential races for governor, all 52 of the state’s congressional seats and Los Angeles mayor.`\
 https://www.nytimes.com/live/2026/06/02/us/california-election-primary-governor

 **Carney Says Canada Faces a ‘Crisis of Antisemitism’**\